 Today, December 25, Christmas Day and the Lunar Bodhi Day of 2017.
 Merry Christmas!!
 Happy Bodhi Day!!

-Mrs. Hanamoku made me Bodhi Day “rice pudding”, rice and milk, that Sugata gave to Siddhartha either before he started his long meditation under the Bodhi tree or on the 8th day when Venus rose in the morning with the Four Noble Truths and the Eightfold Path.
+Mrs. Hanamoku made me Bodhi Day “rice pudding”, rice and milk.
+Sugata served this simple meal to Siddhartha sitting under the Bodhi tree on the 8th day of meditation.
+As Venus rose in the morning sky, the Four Noble Truths and the Eightfold Path were born.

 I hope I’ve helped a little in guiding you to the path, as the Rubber Ducky Buddha of Joliet had done for me and The Eternal Fishnu had done for him.
 This last post is my parting guidance for staying on the path.